 State of Wisconsin, Department of Safety and Professional Services

 National Accrediting Commission of Career Arts & Sciences (NACCAS)

-VICÍ Beauty Schools is approved and licensed by the Wisconsin Barber or Cosmetology Examining Board, Department of Safety and Professional Services, 1400 E. Washington Ave., Madison, WI 53702.
+VICI Beauty Schools is approved and licensed by the Wisconsin Barber or Cosmetology Examining Board, Department of Safety and Professional Services, 4822 Madison Yards Way, Madison, WI 53705.
 We are also accredited by NACCAS.

 Any questions, concerns, or complaints not resolved by the school can be addressed to the listed agencies.